Spy Agency Warns Cyberattack Threats To Canadian Elections Increasing

 The Peace Tower is part of the Canadian Parliament Buildings in Ottawa, Ontario.
 (Photo: Miles Ertman via Getty Images)

+The new report, released by the Communications Security Establishment, comes amid questions about Russia's role in the last U.S. presidential election.

-While foreign states did not use cyberattacks to try to influence the last federal election in 2015, there are no guarantees they won't try in 2019, the next time Canadians are scheduled to go to the federal polls.
+While foreign states did not use cyberattacks to try to influence the last federal election in 2015, there are no guarantees they won't try in 2019, the next time Canadians are scheduled to go to the federal polls, it says.

-In response, the Liberal government is promising to set aside political bickering and work with other federal parties to protect the electoral system from foreign adversaries and other nefarious actors.

-"We will approach our shared challenge ahead in a very Canadian way: working together, co-operating, and with a steely resolve,'' said Democratic Institutions Minister Karina Gould.
+In response, the Liberal government is promising to set aside political bickering and work with other federal parties to protect the electoral system from foreign adversaries and other nefarious actors to deal with "our shared challenge ahead in a very Canadian way,'' said Democratic Institutions Minister Karina Gould, the lead minister on the file.

-"We will continue to put the security of Canadians and Canadian democracy first.''
+It's an issue which has been discussed quite energetically at the NATO table and also at the G7 tableWe were sad of getting older, made us restless.
+It was just like a movie.
+It was just like a song.”

 Fist of its kind report

+Canada's contribution to the NATO mission in Latvia is part of the alliance's plan to bolster Europe's eastern flank to deter Russia, which annexed part of Ukraine three years ago, and has been blamed for cyberattacks in several countries in eastern Europe in recent years.

-Among the steps being taken is to have the CSE, whose mandate includes protecting the country from cyberthreats, brief all federal parties for the first time on the dangers — and how to protect themselves.
+Among the steps announced Friday is to have the CSE, whose mandate includes protecting the country from cyberthreats, brief all federal parties for the first time on the dangers — and how to protect themselves.

 The electronic spy agency will also work with Elections Canada and its provincial counterparts to shore up their own defences.